Joshkoz16/WMN/README.md

 _internal
 energy
 ```
 At this point, databases can only be accessed with the admin user.
-To create a dedicated user with R/W access limited to this database run the following command:
+To create a dedicated user with R/W access limited to this database enter the following commands one at a time:
 ```
 CREATE USER 'energyuser' WITH PASSWORD 'password' GRANT ALL ON energy to energyuser